May 18, 2023

 Single-page applications

 A single-page application or SPA does exactly what the name suggests – provides a user with only one web page that changes dynamically when a user clicks on something or interacts with a page in any other way.
 Instead of reloading the entire page every time a user sends a request, SPA updates only the relevant component/section of the page.
-This makes a single-page web app fast, lightweight, and instantly responsive.
+This makes a single-page web app fast, lightweight, and instantly responsive, among the other single-page application benefits.

 This approach works great for apps focused on providing one service (e.g. Google Maps) or continuously updating content (a social media app).